-The area around Twickenham train station is a major development site for the centre.
-Much of the area along London Road and stretching along the railway line is characterised by 5 to 9 storey late 20th century and early 21st century development including both commercial and residential properties.
-In places this sits close to remaining three storey Victorian shopfront terraces and small scale landmarks such as The Cabbage Patch pub at the corner of Railway Approach.
+The area around Twickenham train station is a major development site for the centre, with 5 - 9 storey late 20th century and early 21st century development including both commercial and residential properties.
+In places this sits close to remaining 3 storey Victorian shopfront terraces and small scale landmarks such as The Cabbage Patch pub at the corner of Railway Approach.
 This modern larger scale development also sits visually very close to surrounding conservation areas such as Cole Park Road to the north.